 History

-The Christian witness in the city expanded under successors Wallace Alston, Jr. (1969-74), Samuel R. Hope (1975-79), and talented associate ministers, including John B. Rogers, Charles Raynal, David Hester, the first woman associate minister, Carter Smith (1981-84), Arabella Meadows-Rogers (1985-92), and Lori E. Pistor (1993-2003).
-The church’s Day School and the congregation’s support for the development of the Urban Ministries of Durham became the most visible and continuing manifestations of a witness to the city.
-The pursuit of this witness continued and expanded during the long and fruitful ministry of Joseph S. Harvard (1980-2013) and Marilyn Turner Hedgpeth, Associate Pastor (2004-present) by strengthening links with Durham’s African-American community, the establishment of Iglesia Emanuel Presbyteriano, Habitat for Humanity, and Durham Congregations in Action.
+The Christian witness in the city expanded under successors Wallace Alston, Jr. (1969-1974), Samuel R. Hope (1975-79), and talented assistant/ associate ministers, including John B. Rogers (1970-1971); Charles Raynal (1972-1974); David Hester (1975-1979); the first woman associate minister, Carter Smith (1981-1984), followed by Arabella Meadows-Rogers (1985-1992) and Lori E. Pistor (1993-2003).
+The church’s multi-racial Child Care Center (Day School) opening in 1970 and the congregation’s support for the development of the Urban Ministries of Durham became the most visible and continuing manifestations of a witness to the city.

 Click here to see our Sesquicentennial Snapshots

-Would you like to read “Downtown By History and Choice: First Presbyterian Church of Durham, NC, 1871-2013,” by Peter Fish?
+Would you like to read “Downtown By History and Choice: First Presbyterian Church of Durham, NC, 1871-2013,” our history book by Peter Fish?
 Copies of Peter Fish’s book on the history of FPC can be purchased at the church for $25 (make check payable to First Presbyterian Church), or at The Regulator Bookshop ($30) in Durham.

 By mail order with discount: Go to the Carolina Academic Press website (www.cap-press.com); click on “Shopping Cart;” enter title (Downtown by History and Choice); click on “Check Out;” on page 1 of “online Order Form” go to box labelled “Discount Code” and enter FPCBOOK (in caps); make payment including shipping charge and sales tax for N. C. residents.
 Cost is $38.44.